-Featuring a luxurious 5-Star Century Legend Cruise down the magnificent Yangtze River and a spectacular journey to famous modern and ancient architectural wonders, this China excursion will lead you on an unforgettable adventure.
+Featuring a luxurious 5-Star Century Legend Cruise down the magnificent Yangtze River and a spectacular journey to famous modern and ancient architectural wonders, this China excursion will take you on an unforgettable adventure.
 Experience ancient rural China and the massive Three Gorges Dam Project on exciting shore excursions along the Yangtze River.
-Enjoy the ancient Terracotta Warriors in Xian, the massive Great Wall of China, a delicious Peking Duck Banquet in Beijing, and the brilliant Pearl TV Tower in Shanghai.
+Enjoy the ancient Terracotta Warriors in Xian, the massive Great Wall of China, a delicious Peking Duck Banquet in Beijing and the brilliant Pearl TV Tower in Shanghai.
 The Yangtze Downstream Discovery provides a memorable taste of China to cherish your entire life.

 Guided China Tour